-Serbia: Amendments to several crucial energy-related laws12.
-November 2020. / News Serbia Energy
+Serbia: Amendments to several crucial energy-related laws, News Serbia Energy

 At the meeting with Acting Director of power utility EPS Milorad Grcic, and the Director of its electricity distribution subsidiary EPS Distribucija Bojan Atlagic, Minister Mihajlovic pointed out that the Ministry is open for cooperation with those public companies.
 Serbian Minister of Mining and Energy Zorana Mihajlovic said that amendments to several important energy-related laws would be proposed, primarily the Law on Energy, the Law on Efficient Use of Energy and the Law on Mining, as well as the drafting of a new Law on Renewable Energy Sources.